Multiracial Americans: Afro-Asian-American identity

 Chinese men entered the United States as laborers, primarily on the West Coast and in western territories.
 Following the Reconstruction era, as blacks set up independent farms, white planters imported Chinese laborers to satisfy their need for labor.
 In 1882, the Chinese Exclusion Act was passed and Chinese workers who chose to stay in the U.S. were unable to have their wives join them.
 In the South, some Chinese married into the black and mulatto communities, as generally, discrimination meant they did not take white spouses.
 They rapidly left working as laborers and set up groceries in small towns throughout the South.
 They worked to get their children educated and socially mobile.

 The Afro-Asian population drastically increased by the 1950s, with a number of Afro-Asians born to African American fathers and Japanese, Korean, Vietnamese, or Filipino mothers due to the large number of African Americans who enrolled in the military and developed relationships with Asian women abroad.
 Other groups of Afro-Asians are those who are of Caribbean American descent and are considered Dougla, or of Indian or Indo-Caribbean and African or Afro-Caribbean descent.

 As of the census of 2000, there were 106,782 Afro-Asian individuals in the United States.

-Nicki Minaj is part Afro-Trinidadian and Indo-Trinidadian.

-Ne-Yo is part African-American and Chinese.

-Bobby Scott is of African-American and Filipino (maternal grandfather) descent.

-Sonja Sohn is part African-American and Korean.

-Jero is part African-American and Japanese.

-Tommy Pham is an American baseball player whose mother is black and whose father is of Vietnamese and African-American descent.

-Seattle mayor Bruce Harrell was born to an African-American father and a Japanese mother.

-Steve Lacy was born to an African-American mother and a Filipino father.

-Tatyana Ali was born in New York to a Indo-Trinidadian father and an Afro-Panamanian mother.

-Marilyn Strickland was born in Seoul to a Korean mother and an African-American father.